Are you ready to buy a house?

-At least at certain points of one’s life.
+At least at certain points in one’s life.

 For those of you starting or looking for a career, you are definitely not in the market for buying a house.

-For those of you who have a decent career and have a steady income, buying might work.
+For those of you who have a decent career and a steady income, buying might work.

-Now for those of you who are looking to make more of life you know that buying is out of the question.
+For those looking to make more of life, buying is out of the question.

 You need to look at your current situation and go from there.

-You are the only person who knows what will work for you at that given time so please do not let any showoff tell you that you should buy a house.
+You are the only person who knows what will work for you then, so please do not let any showoff tell you that you should buy a house.

 Conclusion – Buy When it is Right For YOU